 (1) Dr. Zachary resigned from our board of directors in June 2021.

-- (2) Dr. Krafft resigned from our board of directors in November 2020. - (3) Mr. Andrasko resigned from our board of directors in November 2020. - (4) No stock options were granted to our non-employee directors during 2020.
+(4) No stock options were granted to our non-employee directors during 2020.
 The table below shows the aggregate number of option awards outstanding for each of our non-employee directors as of December 31, 2020: